How is Assault Defined?

 Philadelphia PA Criminal Lawyers Who Handle Assault Cases

-At Nenner & Namerow, P.C., we work with skilled private investigators to determine the circumstances of each case.
+Nenner Law works with skilled private investigators to determine the circumstances of each case.
 Certain factors, such as acting in self-defense and intoxication or drug use, can go a long way to reduce the severity of the charges or even beat the case.
 Our attorneys take personal care to discuss the nature of your case with you or your family and defend your actions in the courtroom.

 Call us today to schedule a free and confidential consultation to discuss your case: (215) 564-0644.